We travel back to the year 806.

 Do you remember ‘A Bridge Too Far’, the Second World War movie?
 The bridge you saw on the second picture in this post played an important role.
 All the scenes on the Bridge were shot in Deventer.

-2. Largest European open-air book
+2. Largest European open-air book fair

 In August you can buy books.
 The largest European (open-air) book fair takes place in the town centre and along the banks of the river IJssel: 6 kilometers of books.